mkornatz/crawler/README.md

 ## Developing

-### Custom Output Handler
+### Output Handler

-The crawler instance fires off events to be handled by the output handler.
+The crawler instance fires off events to be handled by the output handler, which can handle the display of events, a summary of the crawl, etc.

 - `found` - Fires when a URL was found in parsing a page
 - `success` - Fires when a URL was successfully loaded (HTTP 200-399 response)
 - `error` - Fires when a URL fails to load (HTTP 400+ response)
-- `complete` - Fires when the crawling is finished
 - `crawl` - Fires when the crawler is beginning to crawl a URL

 ```js